Installing Your Glove Box

 Glove Box Feedthrough Ports

-The two ports on the left of the glove box chamber can allow electrical cable or vacuum feedthroughs into the glove box.
-There are various KF-flange feedthrough adaptors which you can use to allow power supply or vacuum lines into the glove box.
+The two ports on the left of the main chamber can allow electrical cable or vacuum feedthroughs into the glove box.
+There are various KF-flange feedthrough adaptors which you can use for a power supply or vacuum lines.
 You can also assemble glove box feedthroughs for power, gas lines, or optical fibers using these ports.
 Alternatively, you can also seal these ports using the blank KF-flange provided.

 The blank KF-flange provided consists of a centring ring, a blank flange, and a hinge clamp.